 - Do you speak your client’s language?
 If you’re a client based website that accessible worldwide, wouldn’t you want to adjust to offer your services to your audience?
 If you’re ignoring language support, you could be losing vital clients.

-- Do you adjust for your customers time?
+- Do you adjust to your customers time?
 Information on your landing page should be prioritised by importance.
 You typically have five seconds to convince a visitor to stick around.
 Make the most of that brief moment in time.
 How good is your hook, and how well do you deliver on the promise?

 - Are you adapting to the new video trend?
 A video on your landing page has the chance to drive conversions.
 Consider YouTube, or other services as long as users do not have to download additional plugins.